 The Crown appealed to the Supreme Court of Canada on the basis that individuals residing outside of Canada are not entitled to exercise constitutionally protected Aboriginal rights.

 On appeal, the Supreme Court will decide whether constitutional protections can be extended to Indigenous groups whose territorial boundaries include lands within both Canada and the US, but who have been displaced from their ancestral lands through the forces of colonization.

-Desautel will be heard by the Supreme Court on October 8, 2020.
+Desautel was heard by the Supreme Court on October 8, 2020.
+Our submissions are described in more detail with a video excerpt here.
 More detailed analysis from our May 2019 blog post is available here.

 Southwind v.
 Canada – Compensation for the Illegal Taking of Reserve Lands

 The Southwind appeal will address how a First Nation should be compensated when the Crown allows reserve lands to be taken without the First Nation’s consent and without following legal requirements.

 In 1929, over 11,000 acres of Lac Seul First Nation’s reserve lands in Treaty #3 were flooded as the result of the construction of a hydroelectric project.
 Canada did not seek Lac Seul’s consent to surrender the lands prior to the flooding, nor did it take steps to expropriate the lands as required under the Indian Act.

 In 2017, the Federal Court found that Canada breached its fiduciary duties to Lac Seul.
 However, rather than assessing compensation based on the full impacts of the illegal taking, the court relied on a hypothetical scenario in which Canada had properly expropriated the lands, resulting in a substantially lower amount than that which Lac Seul might have otherwise been entitled.
 The Federal Court of Appeal dismissed Lac Seul’s appeal in 2019.